Assessment

 PCC driving student to ED.

-What is a past practice for transportation that we no longer use due to possible legal ramifications.
+What is a past practice for transportation that we no longer use due to possible legal ramifications?

-A professor walks a student into UC.
+A professor walks a student to UHC.